School starts at 8.45am Thank you for arriving on time.

 Telephone 01274 564977 or Email firstname.lastname@example.org

-Attendance at Trinity All Saints has been improving over the last 5 years.
+Attendance at Trinity All Saints has been improving year on year.

 EVERY SCHOOL DAY COUNTS